 Zombies menace humanity, yet we barely understand them.
-Now available in print, PDF and Kindle.
+Now available!
 There are books that show you how to kill the undead but this is the first study to explain the importance of zombies to us.
 Zombies of the World reveals the undead to be a valuable part of our ecosystem and the key to new discoveries in medicine and technology.
 No other book covers these topics.

 Zombies of the World brilliantly documents that evolution has led to a wide variety of species.
 Few outside the scientific community even realize that creatures like the Egyptian Mummy (Mortifera mumia aegyptus) are actually zombies.
 Some species are even harmless to humans.
 The Dancing Zombie (Mortifera immortalis choreographicus) only seeks to thrill humans with elaborate dance routines.

 After decades of research, we have no idea why zombies never tire or stop.
 They possess an endless source of energy to shamble or (in some cases) sprint after us.
 Unlocking this mystery could benefit all humanity.
 Only Zombies of the World tackles this issue and many other paradoxes.

 Zombies of the World has won the following awards:

 - Best Humor book: 2012 IBPA Benjamin Franklin awards.

 - Finalist in the Bill Fisher Best First Book (Fiction) category: 2012 IBPA Benjamin Franklin awards.